 Lack Of Basking Area

-Here’s a full spectrum, mercury vapor bulb I use in all of my turtles’ basking stations.
-It emits both UVA and UVB space – saving me some space and hassle of installing two bulbs.
-It comes with 6000-hour lifespan and six-month warranty, but I haven’t ran into any problems yet!
+Here’s a full-spectrum, mercury vapor bulb I use in all of my turtles’ basking stations.
+It emits both UVA and UVB space – saving me some space and the hassle of installing two bulbs.
+It comes with a 6000-hour lifespan and a six-month warranty.
+For the record, I haven’t run into any problems with this lamp yet!

 Whenever a baby turtle is sick, he will show signs of lack of appetite and lethargy.
 Almost all diseased turtles show these signs.
 But be extra aware when they are inactive during the baby stage.